nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Listing all debtors: `listdebtors`

 **What it does:**<br>
-Shows a list of all persons that owe you more than or equal to a certain amount of money in PayMeLah.
+This command shows a list of all persons that owe you more than or equal to a certain amount of money in PayMeLah.
 If no amount is provided, a list of persons who owe any amount of debt is displayed.

+**When to use:**<br>
+When you want to quickly find out who owes you significant amounts of money, this is the command to use!

 **Format:**<br>
 `listdebtors [m/<money>]`